JosefineRobl/PracticalProgrammingAndNumericalMethods/ExamProject/README.md

 my examination project should also be able to.
 Only the part from the Homework 6 have been tested and run on my own computer.
-The conclusion of the project in the out.txt file thus also stem from looking at similar projects and concluding from their numbers.
+The conclusion of the project in the out.txt file thus also stem from looking at similar projects and concluding from their numbers..

 --------------------------------------------------------------------------------